Skip to content

 src/zenzic/main.py became the Typer entry point — a thin orchestrator that imports each sub-app and registers it on the root Typer application.
 It contains no analysis logic.

-Three companion decisions were applied in the same sprint:
+Three companion decisions were applied in the same release:

 • D062-B: src/zenzic/ui.pysrc/zenzic/core/ui.py.
 UI primitives are